Using Variables to Create a Notification Template in AutoTask with TimeZest scheduling Link (draft)

 For internal work (Scheduled Maintenance / Background Work queue). use one of the TimeZest appointment types prefaced with the word [INTERNAL] in brackets at the beginning of the name.
 The customer will not receive an appointment confirmation or ...

-The Insights pane (on the right) on Autotask tickets contains an integration to use TimeZest to send a scheduling link to schedule tech appointments.
-Do not use the integration while in edit mode.
-If you save the ticket after sending the scheduling ...
+The Insights pane on Autotask tickets contains an integration to use TimeZest to send a link to schedule tech appointments.
+When an appointment is scheduled, TimeZest updates the primary resource in Autotask to be the scheduled tech.
+Use TimeZest ...

 • Service Call (Appointment) Scheduling Procedures